1wheel/talks/tiny-tools/talk.md

 ##appending with class
-Works with ids and multiple classes
+Works with IDs and multiple classes

 Before